Environmental impact of computation and the future of green computing

-Category: Environment Hits: 1Every aspect of modern computing, from the smallest chip to the largest data center comes with a carbon price tag.
+Category: Environment Hits: 2Every aspect of modern computing, from the smallest chip to the largest data center comes with a carbon price tag.
 The tech industry and the field of computation as a whole have focused on building smaller, faster, more powerful devices -- but few have considered their overall environmental impact.
 Researchers are trying to change that by challenging the field to add carbon footprint to the list of metrics when designing new processes, new computing systems, new hardware, and new ways to use devices.

 Read more https://www.sciencedaily.com/releases/2021/03/210302185414.htm